Internal vs. External Knowledge Base: What’s the Difference?

 Human resources

-HR is responsible for a wide range of important duties, such as managing payroll, handling disciplinary actions, finding and recruiting the right hires, fostering a safe work environment, and ensuring compliance with labor laws.
-Having quick and easy access to internal resources that will help keep employees productive, efficient, and happy ensures the entire company runs smoother.
-An IKB also enables employees to find answers to questions about company policies or procedures, freeing up HR time for the more complex matters they need to address.
+HR is responsible for a wide range of important duties, such as managing payroll, handling disciplinary actions, and finding and recruiting the right hires.
+They are also primarily responsible for fostering a safe work environment and ensuring compliance with labor laws.

 IT

 An internal database helps your IT department better connect with staff, assess issues, and resolve problems.
 It also helps them perform much stronger since they can easily draw from each other and build on unique experiences and expertise.
+This centralized repository facilitates silo-free internal knowledge sharing, reducing diagnostic times and improving mean time to resolution (MTTR) for complex incidents.

 Accounting

-There’s no room to wing it when it comes to the financial health of your organization.
 Deploying an internal knowledge base helps your accounting team evenly distribute their knowledge and skills so the entire department can contribute to understanding and evaluation of crucial financial information.
 Additionally, a knowledge base enables accounting team members to quickly update information as financial regulations or internal policies change.

 Training team